Medical Library Association: AHIP membership Levels

 There are five levels of membership in AHIP – Provisional, Member, Senior Member, Distinguished Member, and Emeritus Member.
 Each level is based on earning points for professional activities and a series of professional competencies, which can be found online.

 Governance and structure

 MLA is governed by a board of directors.
 The president, president-elect, immediate past president, seven directors elected by the membership at large, and chairs of the Chapter and Caucus councils serve as voting members of the board of directors.
 The president serves as chair of the board of directors and does not vote except to make or to break a tie.
 The executive director serves as a nonvoting member of the board of directors.

 Chapters

-Fourteen geographic groups within the United States are currently affiliated with MLA.
+Twelve geographic groups within the United States are currently affiliated with MLA.
 These chapters provide a vital link to the programs and services of the association; they are open to both MLA members and non-members.